Alfresco/docs-alfresco/content-services/latest/using/share/features/data-lists.md

 The **Selected Items** list displays the actions that you can perform on multiple items.
 They are:

-**Duplicate**
-: Copies the selected list items and adds them to the current list **Delete**
+* **Duplicate**: Copies the selected list items and adds them to the current list
-: Deletes the selected list items
+* **Delete**: Deletes the selected list items
-**Deselect All**
-:Clears the check boxes of the currently selected list items
+* **Deselect All**: Clears the check boxes of the currently selected list items

 When a data list is longer than one page you can select items on multiple pages.
 However, the selected action is performed only on the items on the page currently displayed.

 1. Click on a data list in the Data lists explorer panel.